cardano-foundation/developer-portal/docs/operate-a-stake-pool/ansible-cardano-node.md

 - What - An application, stack or microservice (e.g., database servers, web servers, etc.)
 - Where - A datacenter or geographic region, to talk to local DNS, storage, etc. (e.g., east, west, Newark, Paris, Cape Town)
-- When - The development stage, to avoid testing on production resources. (e.g., production, staging, test)
+- When - The development stage, to avoid testing on production resources (e.g., mainnet, testnet)

 For our purposes, we have chosen a combination of the "what" and "when" group structures.
 Let's look at a high-level overview of our inventory group structure: